usethesource/rascal-website/courses/Recipes/Languages/Func/LoadAST/LoadAST.md

 A name like `Prog` can be the one from the concrete syntax(i.e., `demo::lang::Func::Func::Prog`) or the one from the abstract syntax (i.e., `demo::lang::Func::AST::Prog`).

-For instance, the local version of `implode` defined here get a concrete `Prog` as argument and returns an abstract one.
+For instance, the local version of `implode` defined here gets a concrete `Prog` as argument and returns an abstract one.
 Both `load` function return an abstract `Prog`.

 Let's try this on example `F0`: